 It would be an affront not to mention the Sherpas who are experts in mountaineering.
 Sherpas, who usually hail from Tibet and Nepal, are mountain heroes well accustomed to the way of life at high altitudes.
 They make exceptional guides.

 The opportunities for mountain trekking are limitless.
 Some of the most popular destinations include the Indian Himalayas, the mountains in Morocco, Nepal, Tibet, East Africa etc.,

 India is a land of many breathtaking trekking trails and mountains.
 The country offers some of the best trekking opportunities.
 You can go hiking through the hills and mountains of Ladakh, Garhwal, Himachal Pradesh, Panchmarhi, Mussorie, Rishikesh, Shillong, Kalimpong, Darjeeling, Gangtok etc.

 Trekking in the Himalayas is, by far, one of the most enriching experiences for any trekker.

-The Himalayan ranges are spread across Jammu & Kashmir, Ladakh, Sikkim and Arunachal Pradesh.
-There are also many temples, monasteries and culturally-rich locations spread across the Himalayas that enchant and lead us to a complete, holistic growth.
+The Himalayan ranges are spread across Jammu and Kashmir, Ladakh, Sikkim and Arunachal Pradesh.
+There are also many temples, monasteries and culturally-rich locations spread across the Himalayas that enchant and lead us to complete, holistic growth.